Kalgoorlie Miner: History

 family to West Australian Newspapers Pty Ltd.

-The newspaper was printed in Kalgoorlie until 1976 when press operations were transferred to Perth.
+The newspaper was printed in Kalgoorlie until 1976, when press operations were transferred to Perth.

 A book on the newspaper's history was published to mark its centenary in 1995: The Voice of the Goldfields: 100 Years of the Kalgoorlie Miner, by Norma King.

 The building

 The Kalgoorlie Miner building, constructed in 1900, is the only three-storey structure in Kalgoorlie's main street, Hannan Street.

-The sign at the top of the building facade still has the title Hocking & Co./The Miner and Western Argus offices reflecting on the era when the Kalgoorlie Miner and the Western Argus were being published.
+The sign at the top of the building facade still has the title Hocking & Co. / The Miner and Western Argus offices reflecting on the era when the Kalgoorlie Miner and the Western Argus were being published.

 The building is representative of the ebullient architecture that was common in Kalgoorlie during the gold boom.
-As such it is a demonstration of the increasing prosperity and sophistication of Kalgoorlie, and Western Australia, at the beginning of the 20th century.
+It is a demonstration of the increasing prosperity and sophistication of Kalgoorlie, and Western Australia, at the beginning of the 20th century.

 Circulation

 Daily circulation in 2009 was 5,721 copies Monday to Friday and 10,800 on Saturday.